1998 Minnesota Vikings season: Week 17: at Tennessee Oilers

 The Vikings became the final club to play against Tennessee before they officially became the Titans.
 The Oilers clawed to a 13–8 halftime lead despite an intentional grounding penalty against Steve McNair that led to a safety.
 Two Randall Cunningham touchdowns in the third quarter put the game away to a 26–16 Vikings win, the 15th of the season.
-With this loss the Oilers became the first team in NFL history to have three straight 8-8 seasons.
+With this loss the Oilers became the first team in NFL history to have three straight 8–8 seasons.

 Standings

 Postseason

 In the playoffs, the Vikings rolled past the Arizona Cardinals 41–21, and came into the Metrodome heavily favored for their NFC title showdown with the Atlanta Falcons, who had finished 14–2.
-Leading 20–7 just before halftime, some would argue that the Vikings got greedy with their playcalling, as they called a deep pass play on third down, which led to a Cunningham fumble deep in Minnesota territory.
+Leading 20–7 just before halftime, the Vikings controversially called a deep pass play on third down, which led to a Cunningham fumble deep in Minnesota territory.
 Shortly thereafter, the Falcons scored to cut the lead to 20–14.
 The Vikings were again leading 27–20 with two minutes left in the fourth quarter and had a chance to potentially put the game out of reach with a field goal.
 However, kicker Gary Anderson, who had gone 35 for 35 in the regular season, missed a 39-yard attempt from the left hash.
 He pulled it left.
 With multiple defensive injuries for the Vikings the Falcons subsequently marched downfield and scored the game-tying touchdown several plays later.

-A controversial decision in the game saw Vikings head coach Dennis Green instruct quarterback Randall Cunningham to take a knee on a third down deep in Viking territory with about 30 seconds remaining rather than risk having to punt back to Atlanta following their game-tying touchdown.
+Dennis Green instructed quarterback Randall Cunningham to take a knee on a third down deep in Viking territory with about 30 seconds remaining rather than risk having to punt back to Atlanta following their game-tying touchdown.
 Minnesota won the coin toss in overtime but failed to score in two overtime possessions.
-Atlanta eventually won 30–27 in overtime after Morten Andersen's 38 yard field goal.
+Atlanta eventually won 30–27 in overtime after Morten Andersen's 38-yard field goal.